idiap/facereclib/doc/experiments.rst

 Required command line arguments
 -------------------------------
-To run a face recognition experiment using the |project|, you have to tell the ``bin/faceverify.py`` script, which database, preprocessing, features, and algorithm should be used.
+To run a face recognition experiment using the FaceRecLib, you have to tell the ``bin/faceverify.py`` script, which database, preprocessing, features, and algorithm should be used.
 To use this script, you have to specify at least these command line arguments (see also the ``--help`` option):

 * ``--database``: The database to run the experiments on, and which protocol to use.